The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 Property crime in Mississippi: Fear vs. reality

-- 18% of participants reported experiencing package theft 12 months prior to the survey, putting Mississippi below the US average of 20%.
+- 37% of participants reported experiencing package theft in the 12 months prior to the survey, putting Mississippi below the US average of 34%.

-- 74% of Mississippians surveyed use some form of property protection.
-This is well above the 60% average for the US.
+- 19% of Mississippians surveyed use no form of property protection.
+This is below the 24% average for the US.

-- The top forms of property protection in Mississippi were firearms and guard dogs.
-Both options are tied with 36% using them compared to 26% of Americans (also tied).
+- The top forms of property protection in Mississippi were firearms (45%) and security cameras (39%).

-- 29% of Mississippi residents say the COVID-19 pandemic has affected the security of their property—this matches the US average.
+- 36% of Mississippi residents say the COVID-19 pandemic has affected the security of their property (US 28%).
+That's up 20% from the year before.

 A closer look at the safest cities in Mississippi